istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Adding your application to the ambient mesh {#addtoambient}

 Ambient mesh data plane relies on the ztunnel DaemonSet to redirect traffic.
-Before we label the namespace to be part of an ambient mesh, check the ztunnel pods to make sure they are in a healthy state:
+Check the ztunnel pods to make sure they are in a healthy state:

 {{< text bash >}}
 $ kubectl get pods -n istio-system -l app=ztunnel -o wide